Inflammation of growth plate

 - Stretching of the calf and peroneal muscles

-- Custom foot orthotics to address any abnormal foot posture and relieve the pressure on the growth plate.
+- Custom orthotics to address any abnormal foot posture and relieve the pressure on the growth plate.

 - Supportive, stable footwear to support the foot while the area heals.